Harrisburg Heat (2012–present): History

-New management at the Pennsylvania Farm Show Complex & Expo Center failed to give the Heat required dates by the league-mandated deadline for the 2025-26 season, so the team moved to the Hersheypark Arena in nearby Hershey.
-Due to scheduling conflicts with their new home, the team was forced to play in the Major Arena Soccer League 2 (MASL2) for the 2025-26 season.
-It plans to return to the Major Arena Soccer League (MASL) for the 2026-27 season.
+New management at the Pennsylvania Farm Show Complex & Expo Center failed to give the Heat required dates by the league-mandated deadline for the 2025–26 season, so the team moved to the Hersheypark Arena in nearby Hershey.
+Due to scheduling conflicts with their new home, the team was forced to play in the Major Arena Soccer League 2 (MASL2) for the 2025–26 season.
+It plans to return to the Major Arena Soccer League (MASL) for the 2026–27 season.

-In October 2025, the Heat announced that Pat Healey was stepping down from his roles and that goalkeeper Hugo Da Silva would become interim head coach for the 2025-26 season.
+In October 2025, the Heat announced that Pat Healey was stepping down from his roles and that goalkeeper Hugo Da Silva would become interim head coach for the 2025–26 season.

+The Heat went undefeated for the 2025–26 season, winning its first-ever championship title in the MASL2.